 Another part of the answer is that we should cultivate empathy.
 Whenever we comment on the work of others online, we should keep in mind that they dared to create and share it.
 And we should also remember that by contributing to the knowledge loop, they have engaged in the very thing that makes us human.
 Those who manage online communities should provide tools for flagging and banning people who are abusive or make threats aimed at shutting down sharing.

 If you live in a country that is subject to dictatorship, censorship or mob rule, sharing opinions, art or research can result in imprisonment, torture or even death.
 And yet despite that, we routinely find people who freely share in these places.
-We should take inspiration and courage from those people, and we should support people’s ability to build systems to enable sharing in these places that are censorship-resistant and that allow for pseudonymous and anonymous expression (even though these systems can and ultimately should provide only limited protection as seen in the earlier section on privacy).
+We should take inspiration and courage from those people, and we should support people’s ability to build systems to enable sharing in these places that are censorship-resistant and that allow for pseudonymous and anonymous expression (even though these systems ultimately can provide only limited protection, as discussed in the earlier section on privacy).

 Self-regulation lies at the heart of psychological freedom, and allows us to separate our wants from our needs.
 It lets us consider our initial reactions to what others are saying, writing or doing without immediately reacting in anger.
 It lets us have empathy for others and to be open to learning something new.
 And it lets us overcome our fears of creating and sharing.

-Still, as humans we have fundamental needs for purpose and recognition that can all too easily result in us being psychologically unfree.
+Still, as humans we have a need for meaning that has us searching for purpose and recognition in ways that can all too easily result in us being psychologically unfree.
 Existential angst can express itself in many different forms, ranging from an inability to do anything to a manic desire to do everything.
-The persistence of religion is partly explained by its ability to address these needs.
-Most religions claim that our purpose is to follow a set of divinely ordained rules, and that if we follow them, the respective god or gods will recognize our existence and reveal or help to achieve life purpose.
+The persistence of religion is partly explained by its ability to address the need for meaning.
+Most religions claim that our purpose is to follow a set of divinely ordained rules, and that if we follow them, the respective god or gods will recognize and potentially even reward our existence.

 Many organized religions intentionally disrupt the knowledge loop.
-They restrict the process of critical inquiry through which knowledge improves over time, through mechanisms such as censorship and “divine knowledge,” which is often encoded in sacred texts.
+They restrict the process of critical inquiry by which knowledge improves over time, through mechanisms such as censorship and “divine knowledge,” which is often encoded in sacred texts.
 This serves to maintain the power of the gatekeepers to the texts and their interpretation.
-While adhering to a religion may meet your existential psychological needs, it may also make it difficult for you to participate fully and freely in the knowledge loop.
+While adhering to a religion may meet your existential psychological need for meaning, it may also make it difficult for you to participate fully and freely in the knowledge loop.

 The same is true for many informal beliefs.
-Belief in a preordained individual destiny can be used to fulfill the need for purpose, but it also acts as an obstacle to psychological freedom via thoughts such as “this was meant to be, there’s nothing I can do about it.”
-Or people can belong to communities that meet the individual need for recognition, but impose a need for conformity that restricts participation in the knowledge loop.
+Belief in a preordained individual destiny can be used to fulfill the need for meaning, but it also acts as an obstacle to psychological freedom via thoughts such as “this was meant to be, there’s nothing I can do about it.”
+Or people can belong to communities that meet the need for meaning through recognition, but impose a strict conformity that restricts participation in the knowledge loop.
 It can often be difficult to recognize how much of one’s behavior is controlled by custom or peer pressure.

 A new humanism, built around recognizing the importance of knowledge, can provide an alternative that enhances psychological freedom instead of inhibiting it.
 With participation in the knowledge loop as a key source of purpose, learning new things, being creative and sharing with others is encouraged.
 This doesn’t mean that everyone has to be the proverbial rocket scientist.
-There are a great many ways to participate in the knowledge loop, including creating art and caring for others and the environment.
+There are a great many ways to participate in the knowledge loop, including creating art, as well as caring for others and the environment.

 In order to help people be psychologically free, we need to substantially change most countries’ education systems.
 Today’s systems were developed to support the Industrial Age, and their goal is to shape people to participate in the job loop.
-We need a system that celebrates knowledge for its own sake, allows students to discover their individual interests and deepen them into a personal purpose, and educates them about how to be psychologically free.
+We need a system that celebrates knowledge for its own sake, allows students to discover their individual interests and deepen those into a purpose, and teaches people about how to be psychologically free.
 In other words, we need to put humanism at the center of learning.